KDRS-SA/search-and-view-docs/_docs/xml/primarykey.md

         <primarykey>person_id,type</primarykey>
 {% endhighlight %}

 When selecting a table row, this value or values will be sent as a parameter to the next view.
-They will be matched against the foreign key in the child table.
+They will be matched against the foreign key in the child table.\
+Se [foreignkey]({{ 'xml/foreignkey' | relative_url }}) for more info.